Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Acupressure is probably older that acupuncture, but it is still uncommon in the US and not used much in dogs.
+Acupressure is probably older than acupuncture, but it is still uncommon in the US and not used much in dogs.
 It uses the same principles as acupuncture, stimulating the ch’i points along the dog's meridians to establish a correct life energy.

 How Does It Work?

-- According to Chinese practitioners, acupressure works by re-establishing ch’i and returning a proper balance to the body´s yin and yang.
+- According to Chinese practitioners, acupressure works by re-establishing ch’i and returning a proper balance to the body's yin and yang.

 - According to practitioners in the West, it presses muscles and enhances the body's self-healing by aiding relaxation and improving the performance of the circulatory system.
 They also believe that muscular stimulation of acupressure reduces muscle spasms and aids in healing.

 - In some cases, acupressure can be used for chronic pain and stiffness from lameness, back pain, and all forms of arthritis.
 (As can acupuncture, another alternative to help a dog with arthritic pain.)